-The AG must make the determinations described in the second preceding paragraph for each offender or delinquent child who has registered an address as described in that provision and must send the registered letter described in the preceding paragraph to each offender or delinquent child who has registered an address as described in that provision, even if the offender's duty to comply with the SORN Law is scheduled to terminate prior to January 1, 2008, under the version of R.C.
-2950.07 in effect prior to January 1, 2008, or the delinquent child is subject to R.C.
-2950.033 and the child's duty to comply with that Law is scheduled to terminate prior to January 1, 2008, under the version of R.C.
+The AG must make the determinations described in the second preceding paragraph for each offender or delinquent child who has registered an address as described in that provision, and must send the registered letter described in the preceding paragraph to each offender or delinquent child who has registered an address as described in that provision, even if the offender's duty to comply with the SORN Law is scheduled to terminate prior to January 1, 2008, under the version of R.C.
+2950.07 in effect prior to January 1, 2008 (see 'Commencement and duration of SORN Law duties," above) or the delinquent child is subject to R.C.
+2950.033, as enacted in the bill, and the child's duty to comply with that Law is scheduled to terminate prior to January 1, 2008, under the version of R.C.
 2950.07 in effect prior to that date.
 R.C.
-2950.033 applies to any offender who has registered an address as described in the two preceding paragraphs and whose duty to comply with the SORN Law is scheduled to terminate prior to January 1, 2008, under the version of R.C.
+2950.033, as enacted in the bill and described below in 'Offenders and delinquent children whose SORN Law duties currently are scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008," applies regarding any offender who has registered an address as described in the two preceding paragraphs and whose duty to comply with the SORN Law is scheduled to terminate prior to January 1, 2008, under the version of R.C.
 2950.07 in effect prior to or any delinquent child who is subject to R.C.
-2950.033 and whose duty to comply with that Law is scheduled to terminate prior to January 1, 2008, under the version of R.C.
+2950.033, as enacted in the bill, and whose duty to comply with that Law is scheduled to terminate prior to January 1, 2008, under the version of R.C.
 2950.07 in effect prior to that date.
 (R.C.
 2950.031(A).)

 Registration on or after December 1, 2007, under a duty imposed prior to that date.
-If a sheriff informs the AG that an offender or delinquent child registered with the sheriff pursuant to the SORN Law on or after December 1, 2007, that the offender or child previously had not registered with any sheriff, and that the offender or child was convicted of, pleaded guilty to, or was classified a juvenile offender registrant relative to the sexually oriented offense or child-victim oriented offense upon which the registration was based prior to December 1, 2007, within 14 days after being so informed of the registration and receiving required information and material, the AG must determine for the offender or delinquent child all of the matters specified in the second preceding paragraph.
+The bill provides that, if a sheriff informs the AG pursuant to the bill's R.C.
+2950.043, as described above, that an offender or delinquent child registered with the sheriff pursuant to the SORN Law on or after December 1, 2007, that the offender or child previously had not registered with any sheriff, and that the offender or child was convicted of, pleaded guilty to, or was classified a juvenile offender registrant relative to the sexually oriented offense or child-victim oriented offense upon which the registration was based prior to December 1, 2007, within 14 days after being so informed of the registration and receiving the information and material specified in that section, the AG must determine for the offender or delinquent child all of the matters specified in the second preceding paragraph.
 Upon making the determinations, the AG immediately must send to the offender or to the delinquent child and the child's parents a registered letter that contains the information specified in the preceding paragraph.
 (R.C.
 2950.031(B).)